- Life & Money

 Good debt tends to have a low interest rate, and generally serves to help borrowers reach an important financial goal.
 It can also be viewed as an investment in the sense that whatever it is that you're borrowing for is ultimately intended to help you improve your financial situation.

 Some examples of good debt include:

-Student Loans.
+Student loans.
 Student loans are commonly referred to as good debt.
-Federal student loans in particular tend to come with a low interest rate (5.05 percent on federal student loans for undergraduate borrowers as of July 2018) and help make a college education possible for millions of Americans.
+Federal student loans in particular tend to come with a low interest rate (they are currently suspended at a 0 percent interest rate through August 2022) and help make a college education possible for millions of Americans.
 They can be viewed as an investment in your financial future because, with a degree, you’re potentially able to earn more money over the course of your career (by some estimates, as much as $900,000 more).

 That said, student loans still weigh heavily on a lot of graduates, so it’s important that student borrowers try not to take out more than they can realistically repay.
 Private student loan companies may also charge you a higher interest rate than what the federal government offers.

-A Mortgage.
-Buying a house is going to be one of the biggest financial decisions you’ll ever make — and it’s certainly not a purchase most people can pay for in full.
+A mortgage.
+Buying a home is going to be one of the biggest financial decisions you’ll ever make — and it’s certainly not a purchase most people can pay for in full.
 Taking out a mortgage is what makes homeownership possible for the majority of people.